-With the advance of imaging technologies deployed in medicine, engineering, and science, there is a rapidly increasing amount of spatial data sets (e.g., images, volumes, point clouds) that need to be processed, visualized, and analyzed.
-This course will focus on a number of geometry-related computing problems that are essential to the knowledge discovery process in various spatial-data-driven biomedical applications.
+With the advance of imaging technologies deployed in medicine, engineering and science, there is a rapidly increasing amount of spatial data sets (e.g., images, volumes, point clouds) that need to be processed, visualized, and analyzed.
+This course will focus on a number of geometry-related computing problems that are essential in the knowledge discovery process in various spatial-data-driven biomedical applications.
 These problems include visualization, segmentation, mesh construction and processing, and shape representation and analysis.
-The course consists of lectures that cover theories and algorithms as well as a series of hands-on programming projects using real-world data collected by various imaging techniques (e.g., CT, MRI, electron cryomicroscopy).
-Prerequisites: CSE 247 and CSE 332 (or proficiency in programming in C++, Java, or Python).
+This course consists of lectures that cover theories and algorithms, and it includes a series of hands-on programming projects using real-world data collected by various imaging techniques (e.g., CT, MRI, electron cryomicroscopy).
+Prerequisites: CSE 332 (or proficiency in programming in C++ or Java or Python) and CSE 247.
 Credit 3 units.
 EN: BME T, TU